MonkeeSock/DnD-Campaign-Wiki/content/Historical Figures/Decanthrose.md

 Conflicts arose with [[Elves]] and their empire on [[Cyn-Tollir]] early in his reign.
 The elves considered the Empire a vassal state of their own empire.
 Tensions came to a head when an elvish prince murdered a human in Hen Ymorda and war was declared.

-Decanthrose marched his army over the Grey Mountains and secured The Old Empire's status as an independent nation.
+Decanthrose marched his army over the Grey Mountains and secured [[The Old Empire]]'s status as an independent nation.
 As he pressed on, however, he was killed and martyred by the elves.